-AMTECH conducted the previous site inspection at the Ash Landfill on January 11, 2017 and summarized the findings in the 2016 Annual Report, dated January 18, 2017.
-The 2016 Annual Report contained the following observations for the Ash Landfill:
+AMTECH conducted the previous site inspection at the Ash Landfill on January 3, 2019 and summarized the findings in the 2018 Annual Report, dated January 18, 2019.
+The 2018 Annual Report contained the following observations for the Ash Landfill:

-- The landfill geometry consisted of approximate 8-foot ash/waste material lifts with benches that slope inwards towards the toe of the landfill slopes. - The CCR volume in the landfill was approximately 28 million tons and is now at 28.81 million tons, based on the TEP's haul truck logs during 2016. - No obvious signs of actual or potential structural weakness were observed. - The landfill's grading and drainage system prevents off-site surface water from entering the landfill area and stormwater run-off from the bottom benches and active areas of the landfill are routed to the stormwater runoff detention basin. - Fugitive dust was controlled as described in the Fugitive Dust Control Plan. - A soil cover exists over most of the inactive areas of the landfill that is at least 2 feet in thickness.
+- The landfill geometry consisted of approximate 8-foot ash/waste material lifts with benches that slope inwards towards the toe of the landfill slopes; - The CCR volume in the landfill is at approximately 30.77 million tons, based on the TEP's haul truck logs during 2018; - No obvious signs of actual or potential structural weakness were observed; - The landfill's grading and drainage system prevents off-site surface water from entering the landfill area and stormwater run-off from the bottom benches and active areas of the landfill are routed to the stormwater runoff detention basin: - Fugitive dust was controlled as described in the Fugitive Dust Control Plan; and. - A soil cover exists over most of the inactive areas of the landfill that is at least 2 feet in thickness.